- Record was educated at Balliol College, Oxford, and University College London, from where he holds an MSc in Economics.

 Matthew Hancock, received a donation of £4,000 from Neil Record a few months after Hancock was appointed as the Conservative Party’s energy and climate change minister.
 Since 2011, Hancock has accepted £18,000 from Record.

-- Institute of Economic Affairs (IEA) — Chairman and trustee.
+- Institute of Economic Affairs (IEA) — Chairman.

 - Record Currency Management — Chairman and founder.